 The reality is that anxiety does not generally cause a fever.
 That's not to say it can't – many people report a low grade fever as a result of their anxiety, and stress does have a known impact on the body's ability to fight infections, so it wouldn't be a surprise to find out that stress has, in fact, caused a mild fever in your body.

-But as far as whether or not that temperature is noteworthy, it is very, very rare for stress to cause anything other than a 99.0 F temperature, and body temperature can fluctuate throughout the day.
-During an intense panic attack, some people have been found to show a 99.5 fahrenheit temperature, but medical science is pretty mixed on this issue.
+But as far as whether or not that temperature is noteworthy, it is very, very rare for stress to cause anything other than very low grade fever, and body temperature can fluctuate throughout the day.
+During an intense panic attack, some people have been found to show a 99.5 fahrenheit temperature, but medical professionals are mixed in whether or not they attribute these findings to being directly caused by anxiety.

 So yes, anxiety can in theory cause a fever, but it is not common.
 Usually when someone reports a fever from anxiety, they're reporting the "feeling" of having a fever without actually testing it.
-And anxiety does cause fever-symptoms:
+And anxiety does cause fever-like symptoms:

 - The feeling of having swollen glands (although they're not usually swollen).